 Vegetable Sheep Facts

 - This bizarre looking object actually represents a highly unusual variety of Angiosperm.
 In English, it holds the common name of the Vegetable Sheep.
-In the language of the Indigenous Peoples of its region, however, it bears the traditional name of tutāhuna.
+In the language of the Indigenous Peoples of its region, however, this wonder bears the traditional name of tutāhuna.

-- The official scientific name for the plant, meanwhile, remains that of Raoulia eximia.
+- The official scientific name for the plant, meanwhile, remains the reltively simple one of Raoulia eximia.
 The remarkable flora received that appellation during its first recorded formal recognition as a species, in 1864.
 It formerly held several other technical names, as well.

 - Researchers currently place the plant in the Aster Family.
-The renowned British botanist, Joseph Dalton Hooker, holds the distinction of being the one to recognize it.
-He was also a highly respected explorer, and close personal friend of Charles Darwin.
+The renowned British botanist, Joseph Dalton Hooker, holds the distinction of being the first to formally recognize it.
+He was also a highly respected explorer, and very close personal friend of Charles Darwin.

-- For the moment, the magnificent Vegetable Sheep appears to be maintaining a stable population base.
+- For the moment, the magnificent Vegetable Sheep appears to be maintaining a stable and sufficient population base.
 That further seems to hold true throughout its native range.
-The IUCN, therefore, presently has no listing for it on the organization’s Red List.
+The IUCN, therefore, presently has no listing for it on the organization’s published Red List.

-- The fabulous flora nevertheless faces the same potential threats as every other species.
+- The fabulous flora nonetheless still faces the same potential threats to its continued existence as every other species.
 Its small range makes it especially vulnerable to habitat loss.
 Its greatest threat, though, most likely consists of climate change, much like all other life on earth today.

 Related Articles